 Tapestries

-Handwoven on looms using plant-based fibres, these tapestries work with the inherent behaviour of the material.
-Through braiding, crossing and skipping threads, the fibre shifts in volume, density and form.
+Handwoven on looms using plant-based fibres, these tapestries follow the material's own structural logic.
+By braiding, crossing and skipping threads, the fibre shift in volume, density and form.
 Undyed, naturally dyed and synthetically dyed strands introduce nuanced tonal variation; open sections and frayed edges let air and light move through them.

-Two core bodies of work shape the current exploration.
-One focuses on braided structures, creating small spatial pockets inside the loom so fibres can intertwine and connect on their own terms.
-The other draws on triangular constructions to test tension, pushing how far the fibre can hold shape.
+Two core directions shape the body of work.
+One focuses on braided structures that create small spatial pockets inside the loom so fibres can intertwine and connect on their own terms.
+The other uses triangular constructions to test tension, pushing how far the fibre can hold shape.
 Suspended, these pieces become wall works, room dividers or soft architectural forms.